golang/website/go.dev/content/solutions/webdev/index.md

 ## Go delivers speed, security, and developer-friendly tools for Web Applications

 Go is designed to enable developers to rapidly develop scalable and secure web applications.
 Go ships with an easy to use, secure and performant web server and includes it own web templating library.
 Go has excellent support for all of the latest technologies from [HTTP/2](https://pkg.go.dev/net/http), to databases like [MySQL](https://pkg.go.dev/mod/github.com/go-sql-driver/mysql), [MongoDB](https://pkg.go.dev/mod/go.mongodb.org/mongo-driver) and [ElasticSearch](https://pkg.go.dev/mod/github.com/elastic/go-elasticsearch/v7), to the latest encryption standards including [TLS 1.3](https://pkg.go.dev/crypto/tls).
-Go web applications run natively on [Google App Engine](https://cloud.google.com/appengine/) (for easy scaling) or on any environment, cloud, or operating system thanks to Go’s extreme portability.
+Go web applications run natively on [Google App Engine](https://cloud.google.com/appengine/) and [Google Cloud Run](https://cloud.google.com/run/) (for easy scaling) or on any environment, cloud, or operating system thanks to Go’s extreme portability.

 {{% gopher gopher=front align=right %}}
 For enterprises, Go is preferred for providing rapid cross-platform deployment.
-With its goroutines, native compilation, and the URI-based package namespacing, Go code executes to a single, small binary—with zero dependencies—making it very fast.
+With its goroutines, native compilation, and the URI-based package namespacing, Go code compiles to a single, small binary—with zero dependencies—making it very fast.

 “If you are looking for powerful tools for web programming, mobile development, microservices, and ERP systems,” [writes Andrew Smith](https://dzone.com/articles/golang-web-development-better-than-python), marketing manager at QArea.
 “Go web development has proved to be faster than using Python for the same kind of tasks in many use cases.”